gymrek-lab/gymreklab.github.io/doc/Pizza.rst

 What kinds of pizza should I buy?
 ---------------------------------
-I aim for ratios of 3:2:1 for vegetarian : meat : regular cheese.
-So if I'm purchasing 6 pizzas, I get 3 vegetarian, 2 meat, and one cheese.
-For the meat pizzas, I try to get one chicken pizza and one pepperoni in case there are a few people who don't eat red meat / pork.
+I aim for ratios of 1:2:1 for vegetarian : chicken : pepperoni.
+So if I'm purchasing 4 pizzas, I get 1 vegetarian, 2 chicken, and 1 pepperoni.
+Sometimes I order 2 pepperoni and 1 chicken, but it's important that there be at least one chicken option in case there are a few people who don't eat red meat / pork.
+For the vegetarian pizza, I usually order "Pacific Veggie" under *Specialty Pizzas*.
-If you know that you'll need to order the pizza ahead of time, you can send out a poll to see what people like.
+If you know that you'll need to order the pizza ahead of time, you can send out a poll (in the #food channel on Slack) to see what people like.
 I recommend doing this at least a day before, in case they don't see it immediately.
 Sending out a poll can also help you get a list of names for later when you need to request reimbursement (see below).

 Should I add a tip?
 -------------------